Boom! (1968 film): Reception

+Legacy

-During the 17th Rome Film Fest (October 2022) was premiered the documentary "A summer with Joe, Liz & Richard" (“L’estate di Joe, Liz e Richard”), written and directed by Sergio Naitza, The film is the backstage of "Boom!" by Joseph Losey, and rebuilds the adventurous story of that set with the testimonies, among the others, of John Waters, Joanna Shimkus, Patricia Losey, Michel Ciment, Gianni Bozzacchi, Valerio de Paolis, Gianni Bulgari, Viram Jasani and with Giulia Naitza in the role of the tourist guide on the locations in Capo Caccia - Alghero.
+In October 2022, the 17th Rome Film Festival saw the premiere of the "making-of" documentary L’estate di Joe, Liz e Richard (A Summer with Joe, Liz & Richard), written and directed by Sergio Naitza, the behind-the-scenes story of Boom! and its Nachleben, featuring appearances by John Waters, Joanna Shimkus, Patricia Losey, Michel Ciment, Gianni Bozzacchi, Valerio de Paolis, Gianni Bulgari, and Viram Jasani, with Giulia Naitza acting as tour guide on the film's locations.